This post may contain affiliate links.

 May is the last month of autumn for us but already it’s getting a bit chilly at night.
 If you can call 20 degrees C chilly!
 Days are still hot and we’re still having a little rain, but the dry season is around the corner.

-We’re still eating aubergines (eggplant), chillies, grapefruit, mung beans, pumpkins and water spinach (kangkong) from the garden along with a few cherry tomatoes.
+We’re still eating tropical vegetables and fruits like aubergines (eggplant), chillies, grapefruit, mung beans, pumpkins and water spinach (kangkong) from the garden along with a few cherry tomatoes.
 We have neglected the garden through summer, we were away, so we have work to do now.

 But what can we plant now?
 The garden is looking bare as some pumpkins and cucumbers die back.
 What to replace them with?